apache/incubator-streampark-website/community/contribution_guide/mailing_lists.md

 ### Developer List

-- Use this list for your StreamPark questions
+- Use this list for your Apache StreamPark questions
-- Used by StreamPark contributors to discuss development of StreamPark
+- Used by Apache StreamPark contributors to discuss development of Apache StreamPark

 ### Commits List

-- Notifications on changes to the StreamPark codebase
+- Notifications on changes to the Apache StreamPark codebase

 | List Name           | Address                      | Subscribe                                                   | Unsubscribe                                                     | Archive                                                                     |
 |---------------------|------------------------------|-------------------------------------------------------------|-----------------------------------------------------------------|-----------------------------------------------------------------------------|